jwhite88/naturegreen/README.md

-# Sample App created with React, TypeScript, React Router v6, and Redux Toolkit
+# React APP with TypeScript & Redux